 The vast majority of states in the nation now have a system in place (whether state-run or nonprofit) to provide hunters the option of donating game meat to those in need.
 However, processors’ ability to participate in donation programs may be limited by state contract or license agreements that require them to carry arduous liability insurance policies.
 In some instances, these liability insurance requirements have now become a barrier for processors to participate in the program.

-Throughout the country, hunters are working proactively within their communities to curb hunger through game meat donation programs (Page 10).
-The vast majority of states in the nation now have some system in place (whether state-run or nonprofit) to provide hunters the option of donating game meat to people in need.
-However, processors’ ability to participate in donation programs may be limited by state contract or license agreements that require them to carry arduous liability insurance policies.
-Currently Delaware, Indiana, and Michigan require processors to carry liability insurance in order to participate in game meat donation programs.
-Some non-profit programs, such as Farmers and Hunters Feeding the Hungry (which currently has chapters in 26 states) , also require participating processors to carry liability insurance.
-In some instances, these liability insurance requirements have now become a barrier for processors to participate in the program.
+Throughout the country, hunters are working proactively within their communities to curb hunger through game meat donation programs.
+Most states now have a system in place, whether state-run or operated by a nonprofit organization, to provide hunters the option of donating game meat to people in need.
+However, a processor’s ability to participate in donation programs may be limited by state contracts or license agreements that require them to carry arduous liability insurance policies.
+Currently, Delaware, Indiana, and Michigan require processors to carry liability insurance in order to participate in game meat donation programs.
+Some non-profit programs, such as Farmers and Hunters Feeding the Hungry (which currently has chapters in 26 states), also require participating processors to carry liability insurance.
+These liability insurance requirements may represent a barrier for processors interested in participating in the program.

 Points of Interest

 - In 1996, Pennsylvania became one of the first states to enact legislation protecting processors from liability, thereby negating the need to carry liability insurance.
 House Bill 664 amended the Donated Food Limited Liability Act to include wild game meat processors as being exempt from liability.

 - In 2010, Tennessee passed Senate Bill 2726 establishing “good-faith donor” protection from liability for game meat processors wishing to donate to nonprofit organizations.